awiencek/Spring25EC530/Peer to Peer/readMe.txt

   client.py and server.py
 Phase 2:  API-based Messaging System fastapi_client.py and fastapi_server.py
-Phase 3:  Special Messages (links/embeds) for Subscribers (nodes/devices)
+Phase 3:  Special Messages (links/embeds) for nodes/devices
   to do
 Phase 4:  Security & Enhancements
+  to do
+Phase 5: Subscribers/friends list
   to do

 Add unit tests for each step: